 We believe that all children have a right to attend school and learn in a safe environment.

-Children should be free from harm by adults and other children in school
+Children should be free from harm by adults and other children in school.

-We recognise that children are capable of abusing other children and this will be dealt with under our Child Protection Policy and in line with KCSiE (2020)
+All members of staff at Cardinal Newman School recognise that children are capable of abusing other children and their peers and this will be dealt with under our Child Protection and Safeguarding Policy and in line with KCSIE 2021 and following recommendations from the Sexual Violence and Sexual Harassment between Children in Schools and Colleges guidance (DfE 2021).